 - Finally, it's also important to consider safety and tolerability.
 TMS is non-systemic, so it doesn't cause side effects such as weight gain, sexual dysfunction, nausea, dry mouth, sedation, etc.

 Is TMS Therapy intended to replace antidepressant medications?

-No, there is a significant unmet need in the treatment of depression.
+No. There is a significant unmet need in the treatment of depression.
 Currently there are few options for patients who have had an inadequate response to previous antidepressant treatments.
 They are often faced with choosing between a complex regimen of multiple drugs or, for more severe cases, more invasive procedures.
-While TMS Therapy is a new treatment option, we do not believe it will displace the need for other antidepressants.
+While TMS Therapy is a more recent treatment option, we do not believe it will displace the need for other antidepressants.
 Based on its excellent safety profile, NeuroStar TMS Therapy may be used earlier in the treatment algorithm than antidepressant drug classes that carry a significant safety/tolerability burden.